AyzrixYTB/SimpleFaction/README.md

 factor: 2 # multiplicative or additive factor (depending on the claim mode you chose)
 max_claims: 5

+# Claims of the same faction have to be next to each other (first claim can be anywhere) (true|false)
+adjacent_claims: false

 # Prefix usable in languages. {prefix}
 PREFIX: "§6[§fSimpleFaction§6]§f"
 PLAYER_ONLY: "{prefix} §cThis command can't be used in the console !"